yihuang/cronos/docs/gravity-bridge/gravity-bridge-dev-setup-guide.md

 - `pystarport`, a tool to run local cosmos devnet.
 - `start-geth`/`start-cronos`, convenient scripts to start the local devnets.

-Clone cronos repo locally and run `nix-shell integration_tests/shell.nix` in it, you'll get a virtual shell with the above essential binaries setup in `PATH`.
+Clone cronos repo locally and run `./scripts/generate-devnet-yamls && ./scripts/generate-integration-yamls && nix-shell integration_tests/shell.nix` in it, you'll get a virtual shell with the above essential binaries setup in `PATH`.

 ### Ethereum Testnet